 The Kitsap Peninsula loves pets, and we have dozens of public parks, miles of trails, beaches and wide-open spaces where you and your best friend can enjoy some fresh air.
-Check out our newest blog—Pet Friendly Hikes on the Kitsap Peninsula for a number of great trails and parks to choose from.
+Check out our blog—Pet Friendly Hikes on the Kitsap Peninsula for a number of great trails and parks to choose from.

 The Kitsap Peninsula provides a number of off-leash dog parks where well-behaved canine citizens can exercise in a clean, safe environment without endangering or annoying people, property or wildlife.
 It also promotes responsible pet ownership and provides elderly and disabled owners with an accessible place to exercise their companions.
 It's a fun place to socialize with others and exercise your dogs.

 • Howe Farm Off-Leash Dog Park – Port Orchard.
 Located on Long Lake Road between Mile High Drive and Sedgewick.
 Excellent trails and open farm fields.